-Not only is this an amazingly flavorful sandwich, it has solid nutrition boosters such as avocados and sun-dried tomatoes.
-Nutritionally speaking, the avocados provide nearly 20 essential nutrients, including fiber, potassium, vitamin E, B-vitamins, and folic acid.
-They also enable the body to absorb more fat-soluble nutrients, such as alpha and beta-carotene and lutein, in foods that are eaten with the fruit (1).
-You can also use avocado as a butter or fat substitute, as it may help reduce dietary intake of saturated fat, calories, sodium, and cholesterol (2).
-In fact, avocados are naturally cholesterol free, and over 75% of the fat in avocados is “good fat”, making them a great substitute for foods high in saturated fat.
-One serving size is 50 grams (or 1/3 of a medium sized avocado), so go ahead and enjoy the creamy textures in your daily diet.
-You can learn more about avocados here!
+Not only is this an amazingly flavorful sandwich, it has the added nutrition boosters of avocados and sun-dried tomatoes.
+The avocados provide nearly 20 essential nutrients, including fiber, potassium, vitamin E, B-vitamins, and folic acid.
+They also enable the body to absorb more fat-soluble nutrients, such as alpha and beta-carotene and lutein, when eaten in conjunction with foods containing these healthy fats.
+Avocado can also serve as a healthier option for butter or fat substitute, as it may help reduce dietary intake of saturated fat, calories, sodium, and cholesterol.
+In fact, avocados are naturally cholesterol free, and over 75% of the fat in avocados is “good fat”.
+One 50 gram serving is 1/3 of a medium sized avocado.
+Revisit your childhood memories and enjoy these creamy, guilt-free textures that your inner-child will love.

 Cover and cook for another 1-2 minutes until the cheese is melted and the bread is golden brown.
 Serve warm.

 *Swiss cheese was used for the nutrient analysis

 Serving size: 1 sandwich Calories: 520 calories, Fat: 35 grams, Saturated fat: 18 grams, Carbohydrates: 25 grams, Sugar: 3 grams, Sodium: 320 milligrams, Fiber: 6 grams, Protein: 23 grams, Cholesterol: 80 milligrams